takiwaki/Blastwave/HYD1D/README.md

     ./CountBindata.sh

 See the file, `cat control.dat`.
 You can know the number of files.
-Then preparation is done.
-Run the analyis.
+Now the preparation for analysis is done.
+Run the analysis program.

     ./Analysis.x